rust-lang/rustc-dev-guide/src/effects.md

 }
 ```

-Have their bounds represented differently.
-Unlike `const_conditions` which need
+Unlike `const_conditions`, which need to be proved for callers,
-to be proved for callers, and can be assumed inside the definition (e.g. trait
+and can be assumed inside the definition (e.g. trait
 bounds on functions), these bounds need to be proved at definition (at the impl,
 or when returning the opaque) but can be assumed for callers.
 The non-const equivalent of these bounds are called [`explicit_item_bounds`].